Philippines men's national basketball team: Gilas Pilipinas (2010–present)

 The Congress of the Philippines naturalized Andray Blatche in time for the 2014 FIBA Basketball World Cup to beef-up its center position.
 With Blatche in tow, the Philippines nearly won four tightly fought games against higher ranked teams of Croatia, Greece, Argentina and Puerto Rico, before winning in overtime against Senegal to record its first victory at the World Cup in 40 years.
 In the 2014 Asian Games, Blatche was not able to join the squad due to residency requirements by the Olympic Council of Asia and Douthit suit up as the national team's naturalized player instead.
-The Philippines finished seventh, its worst finish in the Asian Games.
+The Philippines finished seventh, its worst finish in the Asian Games until the 2026 edition where they finished ninth.

 On October 30, 2014, the SBP announced the formation of two selection committees to search and appoint the coach and players of future Philippine teams – for elite level and for youth level tournaments.
 Chot Reyes remained coach until a replacement was decided.
 The new roster aims to compete in the 2015 FIBA Asia Championship in China which will serve as the Asian qualifiers of the 2016 Summer Olympics Basketball tournament in Rio de Janeiro.

 On December 23, 2014, Tab Baldwin was formally announced as the new coach of the Philippine national team.
 Baldwin's four-year tenure as coach officially began on January 1, 2015.
 The team captured the silver medal in the 2015 William Jones Cup but fell short of the gold medal in the 2015 FIBA Asia Championship.
 However, the Philippines qualified for the 2016 FIBA World Olympic Qualifying Tournament but the team failed in their bid to Rio Olympics losing to France and New Zealand.

 The team won gold during 2016 SEABA Cup and a qualifying slot in the 2016 FIBA Asia Challenge.
 However, as they were represented by the Gilas Cadets with no professional or naturalize players, the team suffered its worst performance placing 9th over-all, a very huge setback due to conflicting schedule with the national league and mismanagement of the SBP.
 In October 2016, Chot Reyes returned as head coach.
 In 2017, the Philippines hosted the 2017 SEABA Championship and the team swept the competition for the gold medal and the lone spot in the sub-zone for the 2017 FIBA Asia Cup.
 During the 2017 FIBA Asia Cup, the national team would sweep the group stage consisting of teams from China, Iraq and Qatar.
 The team failed to advance in the quarterfinals however and finished the tournament in seventh place.
 The Philippines defended their gold medal for the 12th straight time in the 2017 South East Asian Games beating Indonesia in the finals.